uidaholib/base-digital-collections-template/pages/about.md

 ### Wilderness Pages and Wilderness Portraits

 Originally posted at the main project website `sbw.lib.uidaho.edu` ([web archive version](https://web.archive.org/web/20210513184317/https://sbw.lib.uidaho.edu/index.html)) and in a digital collection database, the Wilderness Pages and Wilderness Portraits sections contain curated documents and images relating to the Selway-Bitterroot region.

 The digital items represent a selection of the larger physical research collection housed at University of Idaho Library Special Collections.
+However, since most of these resources were collected from other institutions, U of I may not hold the original documents or related materials.
+These items may be photocopies, photographs of documents, and transcripts.
+Metadata is included to link back to the original source archives.

 {% include feature/image.html objectid="sbw014" %}